How to show disk activity on Linux

 Steps to show disk activity with iostat and pidstat on Linux:

-1. List block devices so the active disk can be identified by name before sampling.
+1. List block devices before sampling.

 $ lsblk -d -o NAME,SIZE,TYPE,MOUNTPOINTS